randomInteger/prometheus/README.md

 NOTE:  This is a fork of the great work done by/at:  vegasbrianc/prometheus.
 This fork exists only so that I could take vegasbrianc's project and configure it to meet my needs, then have my machines just grab the repo from here.
 Please go to vegasbrianc/prometheus for all requests, bug reports, etc...
 All work other than some config changes and this note was done by/at:  vegasbrianc/prometheus

+Changes on this fork:  Removal of alert manager, memory and swap hard limits set, 1h retention policy for prometheus, cadvisor webui is now exposed on the host.

 # A Prometheus & Grafana docker-compose stack
 Here's a quick start to stand-up a [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana and Node scraper to monitor your Docker infrastructure.
 A big shoutout to [philicious](https://github.com/philicious) for kicking this project off!